karmaniverous/stan-cli/.stan/system/stan.todo.md

 - Defaults — plan-only when scripts=false by default
   - src/cli/run/derive/index.ts: when cliDefaults.run.scripts=false and no CLI archive flag is provided, default archive to false to preserve v2 semantics.

+- Prompt — export shape discipline (no doubled defaultnamed)
+  - Updated .stan/system/stan.project.md (SSR/ESM playbook) to explicitly prohibit exporting the same API as both default and named as an SSR workaround; mandate resolvers in tests/adapters instead.